SikkiLadho/multithreaded_server/README.md

 # multithreaded_server
-Multithreaded server in c language.
+A multithreaded server in c language.